patbl/colemak-evil/README.md

 Shai Coleman's awesome Vim remappings in Emacs
 ([more information](http://forum.colemak.com/viewtopic.php?id=50)).

-It's usable, but I'm an expert in neither Vim nor Emacs, so you may encounter some funky behavior.
-If you have any improvements, I'd be glad to integrate them.

-Here are a few of the main differences from Shai's mappings:
+Here are the main differences from Shai's mappings:

 * The only Vim mapping that works in insert mode is Esc (this avoids conflicts with Emacs's shortucts).
+Tab in insert mode doesn't take you into normal mode.
 * Folding and several other features aren't implemented.
-* Tab in insert mode doesn't take you into normal mode.

 Setup
 -----